 There are only three ways to fix the project quality at this point: change a Test lead, hire a new team of more experienced testers, or replace the IT Solution Provider.

 Ideal tester-to-developer ratio

 A frequently asked question is what tester-to-developer ratio is optimal for the development team, to which there is no definite answer.
 The structure of a team depends on the type of solution, industry, safety requirements, and many other factors.
 For example, projects in the healthcare industry can require even 15 or 30 testers to one developer.
 On the other hand, start-ups often have no budget for testers, teams involved in commercial off-the-shelf (COTS) software development usually have 1:1 ratios, and other companies focus on developers.
 Thus, ratios can be 1:2, 1:3, or even 1:5.
 In practice, one tester per three to five developers is a reasonable ratio for business solutions.

-Common advice is to focus on the number of quality-related activities needed to achieve customer satisfaction.
+Common advice on how to build a QA team is to focus on the number of quality-related activities needed to achieve customer satisfaction.
 The higher the risk level, the more testers should be on a team.
 And still, we should keep in mind that one highly capable tester might be ten times more effective than less experienced colleagues.
 Here are some examples of how world-famous software giants organise their testing processes:

 - Amazon’s tester-to-developer ratio is roughly one test engineer to seven developers.
 But as soon as the company notices a decrease in customer satisfaction, Amazon increases its testing efforts.

 - According to the book Microsoft Secrets, the company employs a 1:1 or at least a 2:3 tester-to developer ratio.